-Source of Advice and Support

-Contribution Project Selected Outputs

-Belgium (Government of the Walloon Region), Japan, Norway , Site assessments in Comoros, Eswatini, Mali, Morocco, Nauru, Nigeria, Sudan, Togo, Zambia and Zimbabwe to evaluate the technical and financial pre-feasibility of 104 sites earmarked for solar PV and wind energy project development.
+Source of Advice and Support Contribution Project Selected Outputs Belgium (Government of the Walloon Region) Off-grid application solutions and decentralised solutions in remote setting IRENA/UNHCR collaboration for assessment of energy usage, RE solutions, and recommended delivery models in four refugee settlements in Ethiopia and Iraq (in progress).
+SADC RE Entrepreneurship Support Facility regional meeting, Namibia, October 2018.
+Belgium (Government of the Walloon Region), Japan, Norway Project facilitation / Voluntary core contribution in support of WPB and MTS Site assessments in Comoros, Eswatini, Mali, Morocco, Nauru, Nigeria, Sudan, Togo, Zambia and Zimbabwe to evaluate the technical and financial pre-feasibility of 104 sites earmarked for solar PV and wind energy project development.
 Development of the Agency's strategy to support hydropower resource assessment.
 27 investment-readiness assessments completed for renewable energy projects, and 1 virtual financial matchmaking event organised for the Latin America region (21 projects and 14 financial institutions were hosted).
 Suitability mapping for wind / solar PV potentials in MENA.
+Denmark Long-term energy planning - RE Outlook for Malaysia in progress.
+France The Global Geothermal Alliance - Application of the UNFC-2009 geothermal specification applied on a pilot basis in Indonesia (March 2018), a cluster of Eastern Caribbean states (December 2018) and Ethiopia (February 2019) on a portfolio of selected geothermal fields as part of the training exercise.
+Draft reports of the classification for selected sites are currently under preparation together with maps of vertical subsurface thermal profiles generated for the pilot countries.
+Germany 27 Support for IRENA's SIDS Lighthouses Initiative - Grid integration and power system operation support for Vanuatu, Fiji and Dominican Republic.